You’re more than likely unfamiliar with return of premium life insurance.

 Return of Premium Life Insurance Pros and Cons

 It’s essential to consider the pros and cons of any life insurance policy before making your final decision.

 Here are the pros and cons of ROP life insurance:

 - Money-Back Feature – You get 100% of the premiums you paid back if you outlive your policy.

 - Forced Savings Vehicle – Many people view ROP life insurance as a forced savings vehicle – where if they outlive their policy, they are refunded the entire amount paid, which they can then put into a retirement savings account.

 - Strong Coverage – Mot ROP policies have just as strong of coverage as traditional term life plans.

 - More Expensive – An ROP policy can be anywhere between 30% and three times more expensive than term life coverage.

-- No Interest – Your premiums don’t earn interest in a ROP policy.
-So, if you’re planning to use the return for retirement savings, you might be better off just putting that savings into another account that can accrue interest instead.
+- No Interest – Your premiums don’t earn interest in an ROP policy.
+So, if you’re planning to use the return for retirement savings, you might be better off just putting those savings into another account that can accrue interest instead.

 - Hold for Entire Term – Canceling ROP life insurance before the end of the policy results in not receiving a refund.
 The same is also true if you miss a payment.

 Remember to always check with your life insurance agent about the specifics of the particular policies you’re considering.